enthought/traits/docs/source/traits_user_manual/advanced.rst

 Traits defines two additional traits that accept values that *support* a given protocol (they provide it or can be adapted to it) instead:

-* The :class:`~.Supports` trait accepts value that support the specified protocol.
+* The :class:`~.Supports` trait accepts values that support the specified protocol.
 The value of the trait after assignment is the possibly adapted value (i.e., it is the original assigned value if that provides the protocol, or is an adapter otherwise).